Mucoactive agent

-Mucoactive agents are a class of chemical agents that aid in the clearance of mucus or sputum from the upper and lower airways, including the lungs, bronchi, and trachea.
-Mucoactive drugs include expectorants, mucolytics, mucoregulators, and mucokinetics.
-These medications are used in the treatment of respiratory diseases that are complicated by the oversecretion or inspissation of mucus.
+Mucoactive agents are a class of pharmacologic agents that include expectorants, mucolytics, mucoregulators, and mucokinetics that can affect the volume, viscosity, transportation, and composition of mucus or sputum.
+They often aid in clearing mucus or sputum from the upper and lower airways.
+These medications are used to treat respiratory diseases complicated by the oversecretion or inspissation of mucus.
 These drugs can be further categorized by their mechanism of action.